 Plus, of course, some of the best glühwein!
 We highly recommend seeking out Glocke.
 This local winemaker had some of the best white glühwein I’ve tried.
 And we’ve really been getting around when it comes to these Christmas Markets (see proof here).
 But, really this should have been no surprise.
 The Tauber Valley, where the city lies, is a famous white wine region.

-Bird’s-Eye View of Rothenburg
+7. Get a Bird’s-Eye View of Rothenburg

 A short, but memorable moment of our trip was deciding to climb the Rothenburg Town Hall Tower after the sun had long set.
 We huffed up the 220 steps to the top of the 52-meter tall tower.
 Just before the last set of stairs, we were welcomed by a sweet woman before the viewing area.